The pilot and poet Antoine de Saint Exupéry said:

-If you want to create something new in the world, your first task is to inspire people to want to make it happen.
-The more you can inspire your customers, investors, and employees, the more they will be motivated to join your project, stick with it, and deliver enthusiastic results.
+If you want to create something new in the world, your first task is to create inspiration.
+The more you inspire your customers, investors, and employees to want to make your project happen, the more they will be motivated to join it, stick with it, and deliver enthusiastic results.

-The way you achieve this is by delivering an inspiring vision.
+You achieve this by delivering an inspiring vision.

 Every vision, and every visionary leader, is different.
-But every vision is built from the same basic building blocks.
+But every vision is built from the same seven building blocks.

 The first priority for any vision is to inspire change.
-This means the first three building blocks must describe the three steps that research has shown are essential for achieving successful strategic change:
+Research has shown that the three elements essential for achieving successful strategic change are:

 - a clear definition of the problem